kapilyadav05/delta-demo/README.md

 # delta-demo
-this is a demo class git &amp; github
+this is a demo class git &amp; github.